ryangeorgebrown/interfacedevelopment2/Week 4 Assignment/readme.md

 # WEEK 4 - Photo Gallery Assignment

-## Create an image gallery using JavaScript, jQuery.
+## Create an image gallery using Bootstrap, JavaScript, jQuery.

 It can be something about you, a hobby, interest, music group.
 Use bootstrap and create 2 HTML layouts, an intro page, gallery page with 8-10 images.